notuntoward/ref/obsidian/Obsidian Share Vault/Evernote to Obsidian and Zotero.md

 # or rename some other branch
 git branch -m old-branch-name new-branch-name
 ```
-How to do it later (DON'T WANT TO, THOUGH)
+How to do it later (I'M NOT DOING THAT THIS TIME, THOUGH)
 ```bash
 # If you've already made commits on main, you can create a branch from those commits
 git checkout -b my-feature-branch